The Aggressives (2005 American film)

-The Aggressives is a 2005 documentary directed by Daniel Peddle.
+The Aggressives is a 2005 American documentary film produced and directed by Daniel Peddle.
 It is an exposé on the subculture of masculine presenting black people and their "femme" counterparts.
 Filmed over five years in New York City, the featured subjects share their dreams, secrets, and deepest fears.

 Synopsis

-This documentary intimately follows the lives of six subjects for about five years starting in 1999.
+This documentary intimately follows the lives of six subjects for about five years starting in 1997.
 Through their experiences, the documentary explores gender, sexuality, race, and class.
 The aggressives are young, queer, masculine presenting and identifying people of color living in New York City, including: Marquise, Rjai, Tiffany, Flo, Octavia, and Kisha.
 The subjects' experiences reflect the challenges of marginalized existence as queer people of color: including jail time, hysterectomies, children, military service, prison sex, construction work, competing in “balls" within the LGBTQIA+ community, and achieving success despite disapproval by their families and society at large.
 The subjects included within the documentary differ from each other in gender expression: